 Say you're booking a 3-bedroom house in Indio for four nights at $275/night.
 That's a $1,100 subtotal before fees.

-Book the same property direct and you skip that $182 service fee.
-That's a restaurant dinner.
-That's the groceries for the whole trip.
-That's gas money for the week.
+On Airbnb: $1,100 (nightly) + $150 (cleaning) + $182 (service fee, ~14.5% of $1,250) = roughly $1,432 before taxes.
+Book direct and you skip that $182.
+That's a restaurant dinner, the groceries for the whole trip, or gas money for the week.

 Airbnb Does Have Real Value

+For first-time bookings with unknown hosts in an unfamiliar city, Airbnb's infrastructure has value.
 But once you've stayed somewhere and you know the host is responsive and the house is as described?
 The math shifts.

 What You Actually Get with Direct Booking